qiita-spots/qiita/INSTALL.md

 ```
 ./configure --prefix=/usr/local --with-libevent=/usr/local/libevent
 ```
-Then make and make install as usual.
+Then `make` and `make install` as usual.
+Note: the `make install` command may fail in OSX.
+In this case, move the pgbouncer executable from the base source folder to your bin file manually.
 Configuration and usage instructions are at [pgbouncer's homepage](https://pgbouncer.github.io/).

 ## Troubleshooting installation on non-Ubuntu operating systems